Drew Butera

-Andrew Edward Butera (/bjʊˈtɛərə/; born August 9, 1983) is an American former professional baseball catcher.
-He played in Major League Baseball (MLB) for the Minnesota Twins, Los Angeles Dodgers, Los Angeles Angels, Kansas City Royals, and Colorado Rockies.
+Andrew Edward Butera (/bjʊˈtɛərə/; born August 9, 1983) is an American former professional baseball catcher who currently serves as a major league coach for the Toronto Blue Jays of Major League Baseball (MLB).
+He played in MLB for the Minnesota Twins, Los Angeles Dodgers, Los Angeles Angels, Kansas City Royals, and Colorado Rockies.

 The 6 ft 1 in, 210 lb right-hander is the son of former major league catcher Sal Butera.
 Butera became the fifth catcher to catch a no-hitter in both the American League (Francisco Liriano, 2011) and National League (Josh Beckett, 2014).

 Butera has also pitched scoreless innings in both leagues, with a fastball reaching the mid-90s.
 In 2020, he became the first position player ever to pitch a scoreless ninth inning after the other team had scored in each of the first eight innings.

 Amateur career

 Butera played baseball and golf at Bishop Moore High School in Orlando, Florida, graduating in 2002.
 He was selected by the Toronto Blue Jays in the 48th round of the 2002 Major League Baseball draft but opted instead to attend the University of Central Florida (UCF).
 In 2004, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League.
 In 2019, he was inducted into the UCF athletics hall of fame.